-Little trivia, from Wikipedia: This song is featured in a 1939 Warner Bros. cartoon short of the same name.
+A little trivia from Wikipedia: This song is featured in a 1939 Warner Bros. cartoon short of the same name.
 In this cartoon, Porky Pig investigates a haunted house inhabited by a mischievous ghost that sings this song.
-(I LOVE that cartoon!
+(I love that cartoon!
 I have a bunch of Looney Tunes DVDs but sadly, I don't think it's on any of them.)

 I've loved this song ever since I was little.
 My maternal grandfather would sing it to me.
 One of my best features is my big blue eyes.
 And I mean big and blue.
 God graced me with some big blue peepers, folks.
 Every time I hear this song, it reminds me of him.
 I miss that man.

-"It Had To Be You" was first published in 1924, written by Isham Jones, with lyrics by Gus Kahn.
+"It Had to Be You" was first published in 1924, written by Isham Jones, with lyrics by Gus Kahn.

 The song has been heard in the following films: The Roaring Twenties, I'll See You In My Dreams, Casablanca, Incendiary Blonde, Annie Hall, and A League of Their Own.

 When I looked up facts for the song, Wikipedia also said that the lyrics "explained why the singer put up with a domineering partner."
 I've never interpreted it that way.
 I've always just thought of it as "it had to be you . . . nobody but you could be it for me", simple as that.

 I guess, in some way, we all have some sort of "witchcraft" in us when it comes to getting someone to fall in love with us.
-My husband claims I had some sort of spell or witch craft on him.
-(Hey, I AM my mothers daughter.)
+My husband claims I had some sort of spell or witchcraft on him.
+(Hey, I am my mother's daughter!)

 I love this song because, like it says, night and day my husband is the only one for me.

-"Your Love For Me" was written by Barry Parker and is on the box set The Complete Capitol Singles Collection.
+"Your Love for Me" was written by Barry Parker and is on the box set The Complete Capitol Singles Collection.

 This song really describes my love for my husband.
 My love for him, and his love for me, really can't be explained but this song does a really good job at coming close to it.